The strange death of Josh Maddux, the Boy in the Chimney

 Joshua Vernon Maddux, disappeared May 8, 2008, Woodland Park, Colorado.
 Body Found August 7, 2015.

-On May 8, 2008, Joshua “Josh” Maddux, 18, left his parent’s house for a short walk nearby.
-He was a nature lover, so this was nothing unusual, but he was never seen alive again.
+On May 8, 2008, Joshua “Josh” Maddux, 18, left his parent’s house for a short walk, something the nature-loving teenager did routinely.
+But this time, he never returned.

-Seven years later, in August 2015, less than a mile from Josh’s home, property developer Chuck Murphy, was demolishing an old wood cabin to make way for thirty-two new family homes.
+Seven years later, in August 2015, less than a mile from Josh’s home, property developer Chuck Murphy was demolishing an old wood cabin to make way for thirty-two new family homes.
 The cabin hadn’t been used in years, and the inside was dirty, damp, filled with rotten timbers and strewn with garbage.
-Work began to demolish the chimney inside the cabin, and to the surprise of the demolition team, crammed inside the brickwork was a mummified body, which later was confirmed as Josh.
-His body was naked apart from a thin shirt, and his clothes were neatly stacked inside the cabin.
+As the demolition team began tearing down the chimney, they made a horrifying discovery: crammed inside the brickwork was a mummified body, later confirmed to be Josh.
+He was naked except for a thin shirt, and his clothes were found neatly stacked inside the cabin.

 What happened to Josh?
-Did he climb into the chimney in the cabin?
-Was he forced in by a person or persons unknown?
-The story of Josh Maddux continues to stir debate amongst armchair detectives.
+Did he climb into the chimney voluntarily, or was he forced in by someone?
+The unsettling mystery of Josh Maddux's fate continues to haunt and intrigue, stirring intense debate among armchair detectives.

 Who was Joshua Maddux?